vmihailenco/go-cache-benchmark/README.md

   </a>
 </p>

-# Cache benchmark for Go
+# Cache comparison benchmark for Go

 This benchmark compares cache algorithms using scrambled zipfian distribution (a few occur very often while many others occur rarely).
 Other distributions are supported too, but they produce the